 In 2013 Eurojackpot came to Lithuania.
-It is an international lottery in which players from 17 countries compete for a prize of 10 to 90 mln. euro per person.
+It is an international lottery in which players from 17 countries compete for a prize of 10 to 90 mln.
+Euro per person.
 In Lithuania, this is definitely the most luxurious lottery, and the ticket costs accordingly – 2 Eur.
 However, Teleloto, the oldest lottery in Lithuania, is still an absolute leader.
 So we had a few challenges.
 The first was to create a successful new identity and communication platform for the Eurojackpot lottery to attract new buyers, especially young people (21–30 years old), who usually don’t participate in lotteries in Lithuania.
-But at the same time we had to not scare away the elders, who are an immportant audience in lotteries.
-Another challenge was to give character to a faceless lottery and to position it as differently as possible from Teleloto and Viking Loto.
-An additional challenge was to make Eurojackpot sales grow without stealing the growth from the other two lotteries that belong to the same client portfolio.
+But at the same time, we had not to scare away the elders, who are an essential audience in lotteries.
+Another challenge was to give character to a faceless lottery and to position it as differently as possible from Teleloto and Viking Lotto.
+An additional problem was to make Eurojackpot sales grow without stealing the growth from the other two lotteries that belong to the same client portfolio.